smudgelang/smudge/docs/tutorial/tutorial.rst

 functions take pointers to arguments whose types are left incomplete in turnstyle.h.
 Smudge won't ever put anything in these payloads, but you can.
-Let's say that you want to pay attention to who's going through your turnstyle and play a nice customized greeting to them when they pass.
+Let's say that you want to pay attention to who's going through your turnstyle and play a nice customized greeting for them when they pass.
 Example 3 doesn't change the Smudge code at all, but adds some code to main.c to do just that.